12 Animals That Are Quiet But Fierce: Hidden Dangers Revealed

 1. Chimpanzees

 No way!
 I hear you cry, not our cousins!
-Unfortunately yes, these sweet hominids have been known to maim and even kill humans on occasion.
+Unfortunately yes, these sweet hominids have been known to maim and even kill humans on occasion, proving that even animals that look cute can possess a toxic side.

 Though they have a reputation for being playful and kind, chimps and other primates are incredibly strong and usually have sharp teeth.

-If you happen to be hiking or exploring somewhere that has wild chimpanzees, it’s really best that you avoid them, rather than risk provoking them.
+If you happen to be hiking or exploring somewhere that has wild chimpanzees, it’s really best that you avoid them, rather than risk provoking these animals that look cute but can be dangerous.

 2. Dingoes